mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-the-noble-eightfold-path/discussion-of-concentration-as-path-factor/discussion-of-meditation/discussion-of-jhana/discussion-of-jhana-yogis/whether-one-is-still-perceptive-in-jhana.md

 ---
-Question: Is one still perceptive while in jhāna?
+Question: Whether one is still perceptive while in jhāna?
 Category: Jhāna
 Tags:
 Sutta References: DN 16; AN 3.63